nathtiekk/tp/docs/DeveloperGuide.md

 ### Editing a person

-1. Editing a existing person from InsureBook
+1. Editing an existing person from InsureBook

     1. Prerequisites: There is at least 1 person in the list.